flsinternationaldev/fls-international/src/pages/home/home.md

 path: /
 title: home
 carousel_settings:
-  title: FLS International
+  title: FLS
-  copy: Our English Language Programs, Pathways & Specialty Tours
+  copy: Our English Language Programs
 explore_your_world:
   title: Explore Your World
   subtitle: Study in the U.S.A.
 Today